Planning a detox? Read this first.

 Okay, so detoxing doesn’t work.
 That doesn’t change the fact that many of us are looking for a fresh start in the new year.
 But don’t give up hope!
 The truth is, you can absolutely make amazing changes in your body through diet and lifestyle.
 But it’s not going to be a quick fix.
 Real health comes from real, lasting changes: regular exercise, not smoking, drinking in moderation, getting enough sleep and enjoying a healthy, balanced diet filled with whole grains, lean protein and lots of fresh fruit and veggies.

 Okay, we’ll admit it’s not as sexy as a one-week cure all.
 But we promise that if you keep it up, you’ll feel absolutely amazing.
-What are your health and diet resolutions for 2018?
-Let us know in the comments, or drop us a line at email@example.com.
+Got health and diet resolutions for 2018?
+We want to hear about it!
+Let us know at email@example.com.

 Here’s to a healthy 2018!